fylgja/site/src/components/input-group.md

 ### Input group

 The main component and required for this component to do anything.
-Simply create a wrapper element with this class.
-And everything is a input child.
+Simply create a wrapper element with this class and everything is a input child.

 ### Input extra & Input icon

 The child components for just rendering child form elements, text or an icon.

 The `.input-extra` can act as many things.
-But is for its main focus is just like a flex-shrink class.
+But its main focus is the flex-shrink style.
-So that this element will fit nicely next to the main form element.
+So this element will fit nicely next to the main form element.
-That will fill the `.input-group`.

-The `.input-extra` can also be used for custom elements.
+The `.input-extra` can also be used for custom elements, like Checkboxes.

 The `.input-icon` is the same.
 Except one thing.